Low BMI Life Insurance Cover For Underweight People

 Here’s what we’ll cover:

-- BMI Impact: Life insurance companies consider BMI one of several factors determining risk.
+- BMI Impact: Life insurance companies consider BMI among several factors that determine risk.
 Low and high BMIs can influence premiums and coverage options.

-- Health Risks: A BMI that falls outside the normal range may be associated with various health problems, which can affect insurance decisions.
+- Health Risks: A BMI that falls outside the normal range may be associated with various health problems, affecting insurance decisions.

 - Customisable Cover: Regardless of your BMI, you can discover various cover options by comparing quotes from providers like Insurance Hero.